Florists sell plants and fresh flowers and use them to design and create floral arrangements.

 - New Zealand Professional Florists

 - email@example.com - www.nzprofessionalflorists.co.nz

 What are the chances of getting a job?

-Chances better for those with some experience
+Chances better with experience or a qualification

 Types of employers varied

-Florists can work for:
+Florists may work for:

 - florist shops